seyaidev/BehaviorTree2/README.md

 ```

 That's pretty much all there is to BehaviorTree2.
 Go nuts with it or something.
 If you have any issues or questions, feel free to ask about them on the [DevForum post](https://devforum.roblox.com/t/behaviortree2-ai-handling-module/451047).

-Credit to tyridge77 for his work on the optimzations made in his rewrite of the original module, as well as his [new plugin to visually create behavior trees](https://devforum.roblox.com/t/free-btrees-visual-editor-v1-0/461015)!